jonmaur/draggin-framework/README.md

 Helper for loading and rendering of TileMaps.
 Supports "no cracks" rendering using the bleed technique.
 Also supports paralax scrolling.

+##Physics
+Helper for maintaining a Box2D physics world.
+Can add Draggin Sprites to the physics world.
+Includes a [RUBE Editor](https://www.iforce2d.net/rube/) json loader, supporting almost all RUBE features.

 #Tools
 Draggin comes with tools to compile assets for use with Draggin.
 Tools are available for compiling Sprites, TileMaps, and a simple almost useless Box2D compiler.
 The tools